Sydney-Informatics-Hub/Somatic-ShortV/README.md

 If you have used [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) pipeline, you can skip the remaining set up steps.

 #### 3. Prepare your `<cohort>.config` file

+The steps in this pipeline operate on samples present in your `<cohort>.config` file.

 * [See here](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM/blob/fastq-to-bam-v2/README.md#1-prepare-your-cohortconfig-file) for a full description
 * `<cohort>.config` is a TSV file with one row per unique sample, matching the format in the example below.
 Start header lines with `#`